Sidekiq Compatibility across Updates

 Removing worker classes

-In the first minor release
+In the minor release M

 1. Remove any code that enqueues the jobs.